Table of contents

 Keeping of Books of Accounts

-If the directors of the company are foreigners and they intend to personally run the company here in Tanzania, then they are required by the law to obtain from the relevant authorities, the work and resident permit for their safe stay and working in Tanzania.
+If the directors of the company are foreigners and they intend to personally run the company here in Tanzania or Zanzibar, or in case the company needs to employ expert(s), then they are required by the law to obtain from the relevant authorities, the work and resident permit for their safe stay and working in Tanzania or Zanzibar.
 However, if they do not intend to reside in Tanzania, there will be no need to acquire such permits they can apply for a Business Visa which lasts for a shorter period than the permits.